tdinev/querydsl-intellij-issue/README.md

 Kotlin: 242.22855.74-IJ
 ```

-## 💥 Reproduce error
+## 💥 Reproduction of problem

-Execute the Gradle task `compileJava`, which depends on the task `compileQuerydsl`.
+1. Execute the Gradle task `compileJava`, which depends on the task `compileQuerydsl`.
+1. QueryDsl Q models are generated in the top-level directory `generated-src`.
+This represents a _module_ named `querydsl` in IntelliJ Idea.
+1. Issues:
+   * Neither the `main` module depends on the `querydsl` module, nor vice-versa:
+   ![querydsl module dependences][querydsl-dependencies]
+   * The  `querydsl` module does not have any of the dependencies of the `main` module, not even its own QueryDsl jars are present.
+   ![main module dependences][main-dependencies]
+   * This leads to both compilation errors in the Q models in IntelliJ Idea:
+   ![Q model compulation errors][q-models-compilation]
+   as well as
+   ![main compulation errors][main-compilation]

+[querydsl-dependencies]: querydsl-module-dependencies.png
+[main-dependencies]: main-module-dependencies.png
+[q-models-compilation]: q-model-compilation-error.png
+[main-compilation]: compilation-error.png